 Another church that had been re-purposed into living space and occupied as so for approximately the past twenty years is on Montgomery Ave near Frankford Ave.

 This stone facade brick and mortar building is being offered for re-sale for an apparent high price.
 The current owners seem to prefer demolishing this church to build additional high priced box houses like the ones being constructed next to the church.
 Update: Church Saved

-There are those of us who view this as more out of control Fishtown realty reality.
+There are those of us who stand up against more out of control Fishtown realty reality.

 Pilgrim Church at Marlborough and Belgrade St was not possible to save/re-purpose.
 It, however, was still a disheartened sight to see it totally demolished.